-Even though I haven’t had an episode in three years, I certainly experienced my fair share of “relapses” after I overcame the worst of my SP.
+Even though I haven’t had an episode in a long time, I certainly experienced my fair share of “relapses” after I overcame the worst of my SP.

 Deal with these relapses in the same manner that you would with your initial bouts of sleep paralysis.
 Follow the steps in the “what to do with future episodes” and “how to prevent future episodes” sections and hopefully things won’t ever escalate back to where they were when it all started for you.

 Throughout the years, I’ve had a lot of highs and lows in my journey with sleep paralysis.
 It feels good to be on the other side having come out relatively unscarred.
 Plus, anytime I mutter the words ‘sleep paralysis’ in public, I usually form an instant bond with anyone who’s ever experienced it too.

 Hopefully by reading this article, you’ll feel much more at ease and capable to tackle your sleep paralysis.